I found myself in the ER desperately searching for answers to something I had been trying to pinpoint for multiple years. let’s talk more about it.

 Cannabis is still the only thing that helps with the lingering neuropathy I have in my toes, feet, legs, and arms, so I can function during the day with help from a Sativa strain, and I can quiet the painful restlessness at night enough to get some sleep thanks to Indica strains.
 When I sleep, I’m more present and less cranky in the morning, which my husband and daughter surely appreciate.
 I am grateful for the cancer-fighting properties of cannabis, like CBG and Δ-9-THC.
 Yes, obviously, I did my homework.
 I’m a recruiter; research is in my nature, and so is open-mindedness.
 I’m thankful for that, too.

 I’m lucky.
 I have peace of mind, and so do my husband and daughter.
 The chemo and surgery gave that to us.
-The tumor is gone and the chemo targeted the cancer that had spread to 6 of my 16 lymph nodes.
+The tumor is gone and chemo-targeted cancer that had spread to 6 of my 16 lymph nodes.
 And I know my purpose.

-I want to just encourage you to imagine the potential of yours.
+I want to just encourage you to imagine the potential yours.

 If you’re in research and development, I’m talking to you.
 If there can’t be a cure yet, I’d love to see you learn and then tell the story of why there’s a rise in younger people diagnosed with colon cancer.
 I’d love to see you commit to studying the BRCA1+ mutation, and to identifying what other genetic mutations might be linked to higher risk (like Lynch syndrome, for example).